Coinbase reference price set at $250 per share ahead of Nasdaq debut

 Coinbase has opted to go public through a direct listing rather than a traditional initial public offering.
 This means the company will not raise any money and existing investors are not bound by lock-up restrictions on when they can divest their holdings following the market debut.

 The option to go public is much less common than a traditional IPO but is gaining traction.
-Previous high-profile direct listings include Spotify Technology SA in 2018, Slack Technologies Inc in 2019 and Roblox Corp in 2021.
+Previous high-profile direct listings include Spotify Technology SA (SPOT.N) in 2018, Slack Technologies Inc (WORK.N) in 2019 and Roblox Corp (RBLX.N) in 2021.

 Founded in 2012, Coinbase is one of the best-known cryptocurrency platforms globally and has more than 56 million users who trade various virtual coins, including bitcoin, ethereum and XRP.